Kayto/MCL64/readme.md

 **Original Code Modified by:** kayto@github.com **Base:** Revision 3 (12/10/2021)

 Revision 4 represents my refactoring of the MCL64 codebase to simplify ongoing development.
-No code changes other than moving the large opcode list and ROM arrays into seperate files.
+No code changes other than moving the large opcodes, ROMs, addressing modes, and hardware configuration sections into seperate files.

 # MCL64 Kayto Revision Development